mehutonkka/Drink-review-application/README.md

 - Code must be made more clean/efficient

-Current status:
+New changes:
-- Almost all functionalities are working
+- Input restrictions to signup and login
-- Still need to make sure that users can only put acceptable inputs
+- Usernames restricted to 20 characters
-- All of the styling must be done
+- Passwords restricted to 30 characters
-- Code must be made more clean/efficient
+- Created requirements.txt file